ChameshJayamanna/Automatic-Plant-Watering-System/README.md

 ## CODE

-Automated plant watering system is programmed using Arduino IDE software using C++ programming language
+An automated plant watering system is programmed using Arduino IDE software with C++ programming language.

 ## Hardware Components